 Regularity in patterns within the day

-Also during day to day situations, regularity is important.
-Deep thoughts need to be interchanged with some little distractions.
+Also during day to day situations, regularity is important, you need to know what you’re up to.
 Regularity gives you something to hold on too.
-Habits of doing the one thing after the other require less mental energy, making it easier to get through the day.
+Habits are regular patterns that require less mental energy, making it easier to get through the day.
 When there is no pattern in your activities, you’ll never know what to expect.
 You can find more regularity through more order.
 Through planning, setting up a schedule you can keep a regular pattern through the day.

 The role of consciousness

 Our habits, and thus many parts of our life flow quite automatically.
 Your morning routine is largely automatic, you travel with not much of a thought, and many of your work activities probably have some habits involved.
 Patterns flow while you go with it.
 The time flows and you go with it.
 If you take no conscious actions, you will do the same day every day.
 I believe that the most important role of consciousness is, to deviate a little from your usual patterns.
 It is only the consciousness who can really decide and change things.
 Otherwise, you are just guided by your habits and by the environment.